-Current Lancaster Seminary Students may apply for after hours access privileges.
 Access is granted via the ADA doors from 6 a.m. to midnight, 7 days/week, for one enrollment period at a time.
 Privileges granted at the beginning of Term 1 (August) are good until the Seminary closes for the Christmas holidays.
-Privileges granted at the beginning of Term 2.2 (January) are good until Memorial Day weekend.
-After hours access is not available during the summer months and during select holidays when the Seminary is closed.
-Students must reapply each enrollment period to retain the privilege.
+Privileges granted at the beginning of Term 2.2 (January) are good until 5:00 p.m.
+EDT on the Saturday immediately following the spring DMin intensive week.
+After-hours access is not available during the summer months and weekends and breaks when Seminary offices are closed (see the Academic Calendar).